mskcc/roslin-variant/docs/build-to-deploy/build-container-image.md

 ### #2 MAINTAINER

-Specify the maintainer's full name and email address.
+Deprecated by Docker.
+Use the `maintainer` or `contributor` label instead.

 ### #3 LABEL

 Include metadata:

-- `maintainer` : Same as #2
+- `maintainer` : Specify the maintainer's full name and email address.
 - `version.image` : Version of this container image.
 The tool version stays the same same, but the container image can still be upgraded (e.g. default value for one of the tool's parameters changed)
 - `version.???`
     - Version of the tool being containerized.